Robert Atherton Edwin: Expansion of weather sections in New Zealand

-In 1880–81 the weather-reporting section was absorbed into the Meteorological Department at the Colonial Museum under Hector's direction.
-In 1906 meteorology and the weather section were combined, with Edwin as head, and assimilated by the Marine Department.
+In 1880–81, the weather-reporting section was absorbed into the Meteorological Department at the Colonial Museum under Hector's direction.
+In 1906, meteorology and the weather section were combined, with Edwin as head, and assimilated by the Marine Department.
 There were some differences between Hector and Edwin in the 1870s and 1880s over meteorological theories and the inter-colonial organisation of weather reporting, but Edwin's competence as a weather forecaster does not seem to have been seriously questioned and he remained responsible for the country's forecasts for over 30 years.
 His forecasting generally won public approval and his bulletins soon came to be regarded throughout New Zealand as an important item of daily news.
 When he retired as director of the Meteorological Office on 31 March 1909, his staff had expanded to four and daily forecasts were being sent to over 90 towns as well as to the newspapers and to selected lighthouses.
+He was succeeded by Reverend Daniel Cross Bates (1868–1954) in 1908, who had served under Edwin for a number of years.

 Edwin also published a number of scientific papers on his forecasting methods and on atmospheric circulation in the southern hemisphere.
 He had joined the Wellington Philosophical Society in 1872, and later became a fellow of the Royal Meteorological Society prior to 1884.

-He was succeeded by Reverend Daniel Cross Bates (1868–1954) in 1908, who had served under Edwin for a number of years.